asimons04/tesseract/README.md

 The changelog also contains an informal list of items I _hope_ to add to the next few upcoming releases.

 ## Public Hosted Demo Instance
 An open, public demo instance is available at [https://tesseract.dubvee.org](https://tesseract.dubvee.org).
 Feel free to try it out with your favorite Lemmy instance.

+Ideally, you would either host it yourself and point it to your home Lemmy instance or ask your instance admins to offer it as an alternative frontend.
+The VPS I have the demo running on is potato-class and unable to handle a massive number of users.

 ## Self-Hosting